-It includes a search icon at the top right of each page, a search box in the vertical center of the home page, and an alphabetical table of contents through a “sitemap” link at the bottom left of each page.
+It includes a search icon at the top right of each page and an alphabetical table of contents through a sitemap link at the bottom left of each page.

 The site is sponsored by the Kate Chopin International Society.
 It is revised regularly.
 Its posting date appears in the footer at the bottom of each page.

-The German page is edited by Heidi Podlasli-Labrenz (University of Bremen, Germany).
+The site’s bibliography page in German is edited by Heidi Podlasli-Labrenz (University of Bremen, Germany).

-The Portuguese page is edited by Cido Rossi (São Paulo State University, Brazil).
+The site’s bibliography page in Portuguese is edited by Cido Rossi (São Paulo State University, Brazil).

-The Spanish page is edited by Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain).
+The site’s bibliography page in Spanish is edited by Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain).

-Members of the website advisory committee include Thomas Bonner, Jr. (Xavier University of Louisiana), Barbara C. Ewell (Loyola University of New Orleans), Beth Jensen (Georgia State University Perimeter College), Kathleen Butterly Nigro (University of Missouri–St. Louis), Kelli O’Brien (University of Arkansas at Pine Bluff), Kate O’Donoghue (Suffolk County Community College), Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain), and Emily Toth (Louisiana State University).
+Members of the website advisory committee include Tom Bonner (Xavier University of Louisiana), Barbara Ewell (Loyola University of New Orleans), Beth Jensen (Georgia State University Perimeter College), Kathleen Butterly Nigro (University of Missouri–St. Louis), Kelli P. O’Brien (University of Arkansas at Pine Bluff), Kate O’Donoghue (Suffolk County Community College), Eulalia Piñero Gil (Universidad Autónoma de Madrid, Spain), and Emily Toth (Louisiana State University).

-Information on the site that is not credited to an author, an association, or some other source was written by the editor.
+Information on the site that is not credited to an author, an association, or some other source was written by the co-editors.

-Decisions about what to post are made by the editor, in consultation with the officers of the society and the website advisory committee.
+Decisions about what to post are made by the co-editors, in consultation with the officers of the society and the website advisory committee.